 Crescent Beach (Port Arthur beaches)

-Tucked between the Remarkable Caves and Port Arthur, the Crescent Bay and Mount Brown walking track plays host to the most spectacular beach on the Tasman Peninsula – Crescent Bay beach.
+Tucked between Remarkable Cave and Port Arthur, the Crescent Bay and Mount Brown walking track plays host to the most spectacular beach on the Tasman Peninsula – Crescent Bay beach.

 In addition to enormous dunes (80 metres plus) and the beautiful crystal waters of Crescent Bay, the hike to the summit of Mount Brown offers hikers vast panoramic views of the peninsula’s rugged coastline.